Gutsss77/Comic-Crafter-AI/README.md

 - Install Dependencies:
     - Navigate to the Model directory where the require.txt file is located.
     - Install the required dependencies using:
-    - Run: `pip install -r ./Model/require.txt`
+    - Run: `pip install -r require.txt ` or `pip install -r ./Model/require.txt`

 # Run Application
 - Activate Ollama: